Boren Banner Series: Sadie Wechsler

 October 23, 2021 – April 17, 2022

 Seattle-born, Portland-based photographer Sadie Wechsler crafts images that are the result of intensive research, often focusing on shifting environments and their histories.
 She frequently manipulates her images by physical and/or digital means to underscore the altered state of the landscape.
 Wechsler’s contribution to the Boren Banner Series is a new work inspired by the ecological history of the Frye Art Museum's First Hill neighborhood.
-Currently in process, the image will be based on the artist’s research into plant communities that were present on First Hill around 1850—the period preceding the arrival of white settlers and the ensuing transformation of the land through logging, leveling, infilling, and urban development.
+The image is based on the artist’s research into plant communities that were present on First Hill around 1850—the period preceding the arrival of white settlers and the ensuing transformation of the land through logging, leveling, infilling, and urban development.

 Wechsler's billboard-size photograph represents her "vision of an opening" through the concrete, metal, and glass of the Frye's current environs.
 "This is a work in the spirit not of restoration, but revitalization—a marker of bringing life," she says.
 "It is speculative, connecting past and present states of the site to create possibility for reimagination of the future."